NS 3700: History

 The first 109 locomotives of this series were delivered to the SS between 1910 - 1920 and numbered 685 - 778 and 785 - 799.
 The manufacturers were Beyer, Peacock & Company (36 engines), Werkspoor (48 engines), Hanomag (10 engines) and Henschel & Son (15 engines).
 After the merger of the SS and the HSM in 1921, six more locomotives were delivered by Werkspoor in that same year.
 The series was then given the NS numbers 3701–3815.
 In 1928 another order of five locomotives were ordered from Schwarzkopff and built to a slightly altered design.
-The whole classed was numbered between 3701 - 3820 after the last once were added to the fleet.
+The whole classed was numbered between 3701 - 3820 after the last ones were added to the fleet.

 The Noord-Brabantsch-Duitsche Spoorweg-Maatschappij (NBDS) was the first railway company in the Netherlands to use express locomotives with the wheel arrangement 2'C (4-6-0) in 1908 (NBDS 30–35, later NS 3500).
 They achieved good results with them, they asked the SS to test one of these locomotives on the line between Amsterdam and Emmerich.
 This test was a great success, after seeing how successful the locomotives were the SS also bought 2'C (4-6-0) express locomotives.
 The NBDS locomotives only had two inside cylinders, the SS opted for a locomotive with four cylinders.

 The locomotives were designed by the SS, looking to British locomotive design for inspiration, for pulling (express)passenger trains.
 Compared to the SS series 801 - 935 (NS 1701 - 1835), the NS 3700 class had twice the amount of power, and were therefore nicknamed "Jumbo".
 This series quickly became important for pulling trains in the Netherlands.
 They had to hand over their heaviest express trains to their stronger brothers of the NS 3900 class after 1929.
 After they experienced problems with the new Mat'34 that was supposed to provide fast connections between the major cities, they used a locomotive of the NS 3700 class to replace them.
 With these so-called steam diesels services, speeds of more than 120 km/h were achieved.

 The locomotives of the NS 3700 class had either a three- or four-axle tender to carry the necessary amount of coal and water.
 In 1929 a tank engines version ("Tender jumbos") appeared with a wheel arrangement of 2'C2' (4-6-4) as the NS 6100 series.
 Ten of these locomotives were built (five locomotives were built by Hohenzollern and the other five by Werkspoor).
 A lighter tank engine was previously built by Beyer, Peacock & Company with only two inside cylinders and a slightly smaller boiler, the NS 6000 series.